 Computer Backup Storage #5: Internet-Based Backup

 The main disadvantage of Dropbox is that you trust the security of your data to Dropbox.
 Although Dropbox uses high-security technology, any hacker who ever figures out how to get around it will have access to the private files of millions of customers—and that’s an awfully tempting target.
 In contrast, if you keep your own computer backup storage, you only need to worry about direct threats against your computer.
+See a more detailed review of the best online backup providers.

 Conclusion: You Can’t Avoid Computer Backup Storage